ESMA Securitisation Reporting

 - • Referenced interest payments

-- • Sequential amortization (post-call)
+- • Sequential amortisation (post-call)

 - • No tranche maturity extensions